-- Jails and prisons can screen anyone incarcerated for OUD and provide MOUD and counseling. - Jails and prisons have adequate data infrastructure and personnel to track MOUD treatment outcomes.
+- Jails and prisons are able to screen anyone incarcerated for OUD and provide MOUD and counseling. - Jails and prisons have adequate data infrastructure and personnel to track MOUD treatment outcomes.

 Medicaid agencies, state substance use and mental health agencies, and other state and local entities work together to ensure seamless connections to community-based OUD treatment and other services.